 Citi Simplicity Card: Best for no fees

-One of the standout features of the Citi Simplicity Card is that it has no penalty, annual or late fees on top of its 21-month 0% APR introductory period.
-You can take almost two full years to pay off a large purchase or transfer a balance from one card to the Simplicity Card to pay it off.
-Keep in mind that a 3% or $5 (whichever is greater) balance transfer fee will apply.
-A 3% balance transfer fee is on the low end, as most balance transfer cards charge 5%.
+One of the standout features of the Citi Simplicity Card is that it has no penalty, annual or late fees on top of its 21-month 0% APR introductory period on balance transfers (15.49% – 25.49% variable APR thereafter).
+You can take almost two full years to pay off a large balance and transfer it from one card to the Simplicity Card to pay it off.
+Keep in mind that a 5% or $5 (whichever is greater) balance transfer fee will apply.

 On the downside, there are very few benefits that this card offers.
 Since it’s primarily a balance transfer card, customers won’t earn any points, miles or cash back.
 However, the card does come with the option to choose your own payment due date, identity theft solutions and contactless payment features.